 - Some effective communication skills and working relationships with children and adults - Some effective classroom teaching and learning processes through observation, reflection and interaction, making links between theory and practice - Some skills in planning, teaching and evaluation of a variety of learning experiences appropriate for individuals, small groups and the whole class - Some skills in observing and reflecting on teaching and learning processes.

-It is anticipated that, at the completion of the placement, each pre-service teacher will be able to confirm his/her commitment to become an early childhood educator.
+It is anticipated that, at the completion of the placement, each pre-service teacher will be able to confirm his/her commitment to become a teacher of children of primary school ages.